-Sarah’s practice covers all areas of Commercial Chancery litigation with a particular focus on commercial disputes, company and partnership matters, insolvency, real property and landlord and tenant.
+Sarah’s practice covers all areas of Commercial Chancery litigation with a particular focus on commercial, company and partnership, insolvency and property disputes.

 She is an experienced trial advocate and regularly appears as sole counsel in the Chancery Division, the Insolvency and Companies Court, and the County Court.
-In addition, Sarah has considerable experience operating as part of a team on larger and more complex litigation.
+In addition, Sarah has considerable experience operating as part of a team on larger and more complex litigation both at first instance and appellate level.

-Sarah is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown and is frequently instructed to advise and represent government departments and agencies, including HMRC, the Insolvency Service, the Official Receiver and the Secretary of State for Business, Energy and Industrial Strategy.
+Sarah is appointed to the Attorney General’s B Panel of Junior Counsel to the Crown and is frequently instructed to advise and represent government clients, including HMRC, the Insolvency Service, the Official Receiver and the Secretary of State for Business and Trade.

-Sarah has considerable experience in disputes between and within companies and other business entities involving breaches of contract and civil fraud and asset recovery as well as the construction and enforcement of complex contractual agreements, warranties and guarantees.
+Sarah is regularly involved in disputes between and within companies and other business entities.
+Her experience includes the construction and enforcement of complex contractual agreements, warranties and guarantees as well as disputes arising out of breaches of contract and civil fraud.

 Her current and recent instructions include:

-• Acting for a prop-tech startup in relation to a c. €500,000 debt said to arise in relation to the assignment of a software development contract.
+- Acting for a prop-tech startup in relation to a c. €500,000 debt said to arise in relation to the assignment of a software development contract.
 The matter included consideration of the necessary contractual requirements for a valid assignment and allegations of economic duress.
+Sarah successfully obtained an injunction to prevent the advertisement of a winding-up petition and ultimately had the petition struck out.

-Sarah has considerable experience bringing and defending claims including allegations of dishonesty.
-She has been involved in cases alleging “sham” documents as well as cases involving professional negligence claims involving mortgage/identity fraud, vintage car fraud and property investment project fraud.
+Sarah has considerable experience brining and defending claims including allegations of dishonesty.
+She has been involved in cases alleging “sham” documents as well as cases arising out of mortgage/identity fraud, vintage car fraud and property investment fraud.

 Recent and notable cases include:

-Sarah has acted for and advised clients in connection with various company and partnership matters including unfair prejudice applications and just and equitable winding up.
-In addition, through her work on the A-G’s Panel of Counsel, Sarah has developed a specialism in directors disqualification (which proceedings frequently involve consideration of the scope and extent of directors’ duties).
+Sarah has acted for and advised clients in connection with various company and partnership matters including unfair prejudice petitions and just and equitable winding up.
+In addition, through her work on the A-G’s Panel of Counsel, Sarah has developed a specialism in director disqualification (which proceedings frequently involve consideration of the scope and extent of directors’ duties).

 Recent and notable cases include:

-• Advising 2 shareholders in a British vineyard on a potential unfair prejudice petition and/or remedies in respect of breaches of director duties
+- Advising two shareholders in a British vineyard on a potential unfair prejudice petition and/or remedies in respect of breaches of director duties.

 Sarah’s practice covers both corporate and individual insolvency matters.
 Many of the commercial and property cases she has been involved in have included an insolvency element.
-However, she also appears as an advocate on behalf of debtors and creditors in pure insolvency proceedings.
+However, she also appears as an advocate on behalf of debtors and creditors in pure insolvency proceedings, often instructed on behalf of HMRC

 Sarah is regularly instructed in the following matters: